 Medical certificate forms and further information can be obtained from the Licensing Office.
-As recommended by the Medical Commission on Accident Prevention the Council requires licence holders to attain DVLA Group 2 Vocational Licence Standard.
+The Council requires licence holders to attain DVLA Group 2 Vocational Licence Standard.

 The Council will not normally accept certified medical certificates submitted with an application which are received more than 2 months after the Doctor has signed the report.